bizzycola/ElectronTemplate/README.md

 * Client Toast notifications
 * Toast and Navigation bar show when a new update is available
 * Automatically check for updates every 5 minutes

+## Web Server Update Config
+This is the only config I've done, so I'll discuss this.
+If you want to update by publishing to Github or other platforms, see the [electron.build](https://www.electron.build/) documentation.

+Configuration is done in `.electron-builder.config.js`.

+First off, create a directory on your webserver where you will serve the update files.
+Copy the URL to the update path, in this example we're gonna use `http://localhost:8080/myapp`.
+Change all instances of `http://UPDATEURL` in `.electron-builder.config.js` to `http://localhost:8080/myapp`.
+Next, set instances of `MyElectronApp` to your apps name.

+Now, run `yarn compile`.
+This will create `dist` directory with a variety of files.
+Each time we compile a new update of our app, we'll need to empty the contents of the `myapp` directory on the webserver and upload all the following files to it:

+* electrontemplate-Setup-##.#.##-####.exe
+* electrontemplate-Setup-##.#.##-####.blockmap
+* ####.yml (4 digits)
+* .icon-ico

+After uploading the files, you'll need to rename `####.yml` to `latest.yml`.
+After this, launch an older installed version of your app and you will recieve the update notification.

+**Note** The `electrontemplate-Setup-##.#.##-####.exe` file is the installer for your app!
+Distribute it to all!

+**WARNING** If you don't have a signing key for your app, people installing it will get a warning on Windows saying the file may not be trusted.